3mpj/Cyber-Risk-Assessment/README.md

 # CyberAssessment Platform
-Cyber Risk Assessment tool for 418 Project
+Cyber Risk Assessment tool for 418 Cyber Security Project

+## Authors
+@3mpj
+@
+@

+## How to Use
+Extract the archive or clone and put it in the folder you want Run "php -S localhost:8080" if you have php installed otherwise just go "localhost/name_of_your_folder"

+## Features
+Table Top Exercises Module
+Learn Module
+Assess Module
+Scenarios